stevenmhunt/nftls/docs/cli/lookup.md

 ## Connecting to the Blockchain

 The `nftls-lookup` command needs to be able to connect to the correct blockchain in order to validate certificate chains.
-In order to connect, you'll need an [etherscan.io API key](https://etherscan.io/apis).
-Once you've generated your API key, you can connect.
+While the program comes pre-configured with the default providers from [ethers.js](https://docs.ethers.io/v5/), you will likely want to add an API key from your Ethereum service API of choice.
+For example, you can use an [etherscan.io API key](https://etherscan.io/apis) to connect:

-### Example 1: Connecting to Ethereum
+### Example 1: Connecting to Ethereum via Etherscan
 ```bash
 # Connect to Ethereum
 PLATFORM=eth